otobongfp/otobongfp/README.md

 - Name: Otobong
 - 🙂 He/Him/Male/Man
 - ✉️ Email: hello@otobongpeter.com
-- ⚡️ Fun fact: The real name for a hashtag is an octothorpe. 'octo' for is 8 tips, but no once knows the origin of 'thorpe'.
+- ⚡️ Fun fact: A jiffy is an actual unit of time.
+It's 1/100th of a second.

 ---